nickbclifford/gkeybind/README.md

 # By default, gkeybind will use the first valid device found.
 Specify this field if disambiguation is necessary.
 device_path: /dev/hidraw1

+# By default, gkeybind will use the system default layout.
+Specify if detection does not work.
+keyboard_layout: us

+# By default, gkeybind will poll for new G-key events every 10ms to keep idle CPU usage low.
+Adjust to your preference.
+poll_rate: 10

 actions:
     # Currently, only G-keys are supported for binding.
     g1:
         # Actions must be entered as a list.
         # They are executed sequentially upon keydown.

-        # Types literal text into the current active window.
+        # Types literal text.
-        # TODO
+        # Optionally, specify the delay in ms between each char being entered in case your applications get overwhelmed.
         - text: Hello world!
+          char_delay: 20

         # Runs an arbitrary shell command.
         - command: echo test > file.txt

     g2:
         # Waits for a number of seconds. (decimals supported)
         - delay: 1

-        # Sends a direct sequence of keys.
+        # Sends a direct sequence of keys. (case-sensitive, separated by +)
-        # Key names correspond to the names listed here: https://nickbclifford.github.io/evdev.cr/Evdev/Codes/Key.html
-        # Some keys have shortcut names:
-        # - Leftshift, Leftctrl, Leftalt can be written as Shift, Ctrl, Alt
-        # - Key{0-9} can be written as just the digit
+        # Use the `xkbcli` tool to find specific key names.
-        - keys: Shift+F6
+        - keys: Shift_L+F6
 ```

 Requests for more action types are welcome!